 When you think of it, growing your baby plantlets attached to the mother is like how they grow in their natural habitat.
 The mother is responsible for pushing the long stems and developing her babies all around.
 The babies that hang down will come into contact with soil and root next to their mother.

-In this way, the spider plant gets strength from its oil and, at the same time, gets cared for by the mother.
-Then, when the baby starts showing growth, cut it away from the parents.
+In this way, the spider plant gets strength from its oil and, simultaneously, gets cared for by the mother.
+Then, when the baby starts showing growth, cut it away from the plant parent.

 You can mimic the same natural process using the following steps: